Get 10% off your first order: FAB10

 Tire ratings are the standard indicators for performance aspects that help consumers select the correct tyre for the required use.
 There are two significant ratings: load index and speed ratings.

-Load Rating/Index
+Load Rating/index

 This numeric value on the sidewall of a tire identifies the maximum allowable load (kgs) carried by a single tire.
 Load ratings exist to prevent tire overload and ensure safe operating conditions as per the manufacturer’s recommendation.
 Overloading can result in premature tire wear, not to mention severe heat generation, leading to tire failure.